mobileprint/android-print-sdk/README.md

         include ':app', ':droidprint'
         project(':droidprint').projectDir = new File('./DroidPrint/app')

+    Make sure that './DroidPrint/app' directory is pointing to the correct location.

 6. You must also include the project in the dependencies section of your build.gradle file (Located in the app directory of your source code):